Eat this! Don’t eat that! Are you taking your prenatal vitamin every day?

-- Protects your newborn from abnormal bone growth, fractures or rickets, which are an increased risk for women with low levels of vitamin D
+- Protects your newborn from abnormal bone growth, fractures or rickets, which is an increased risk for women with low vitamin D levels.

 - Might reduce the risk of pregnancy complications, such as preeclampsia, gestational diabetes, preterm birth and low birth weight – although more research is needed to confirm these correlations.